 Unanimous Supreme Court protects right of churches to choose their leaders

 Hosanna-Tabor Evangelical Lutheran Church runs a school that hires its teachers as ministers of the faith and leaders of their worship services.
-When the church dismissed a 4th grade teacher for violating one of its tenants, the teacher sued.
+When the church dismissed a 4th grade teacher for violating one of its tenets, the teacher sued.
 Becket along with University of Virginia Law Professor Doug Laycock defended the church’s right to choose its own ministers free from government interference, a principle that the Supreme Court unanimously protected.
 The Wall Street Journal called the victory “among the most significant religious liberty cases in a half century” because the decision affirmed that churches – not the government – must be free to choose who will guide the congregation.

 Appellate and Trial Court Victories

 Singh v.
 Carter (2017)

 Faithful Sikhs win the right to practice their faith and serve in the military